ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 Since edits got consolidated in **Step 4**, I can assume that the edits left in the sequence are non-consecutive.
 {{< /notice >}}

-The location of the comments "anchor" is either at the start of a separation edit:
+The location of the comment's "anchor" is either at the start of a separation edit:

 ![](img/FormattingInsertingCommentsCase1.svg)